DiamondLightSource/ulims-json-schemas/docs/readme.md

 will be updated to point at the new file.
 This is an advanced schema so the content **will NOT** be identical to current.
-This is the most powerful feature of the tools used to manage JSON schemaa.
+This is the most powerful feature of the tools used to manage JSON schema.
 It has merged emptyj 0.0.1 release into this schema.
 So quickegref release 0.0.1 is now a "basic" schema from an application perspective, a single standalone file.